vdaas/vald/docs/overview/about.md

     - You can configure the number of vector dimensions, the number of replica and etc.

 - Multi language supported
-    - Golang, Java, Clojure, Node.js, and Python client library are supported.
+    - Go, Java, Clojure, Node.js, and Python client library are supported.
     - gRPC APIs can be triggered by any programming languages which support gRPC.
     - REST API is also supported.